isabella232/experience-manager-brand-portal.zh-Hant/help/using/brand-portal-release-notes.md

 * An additional **[!UICONTROL Asset Download]** setting has been introduced under the **[!UICONTROL Download Settings]**.
 It creates a separate folder for each asset while downloading the folders, collections, or bulk download of assets.
 -->
 <!--
 * The **[!UICONTROL Download]** dialog is revamped in a list view with additional options to exclude the renditions which are not required, apply the same set of rules for similar asset types, and download the selected asset renditions.
-See [steps to download assets from Brand Portal](https://docs.adobe.com/content/help/en/experience-manager-brand-portal/using/download/brand-portal-download-assets.html#download-assets).
 -->

 <!--